FrancescoXX/free-Web3-resources/README.md

 ### French

-- [Ethereum France](https://www.ethereum-france.com/) Main website for Ethereum Content, Communities and Events in French.
+- [Ethereum France](https://www.ethereum-france.com/) is the Main website for Ethereum Content, Communities, and Events in French.

 ### German